Jean Seberg

-Jean Dorothy Seberg (/ˈsiːbɜːrg/; [ʒin sebɛʁɡ]; November 13, 1938 – August 30, 1979) was an American actress who lived half of her life in France.
-Her performance in Jean-Luc Godard's 1960 film Breathless immortalized her as an icon of French New Wave cinema.
+Jean Dorothy Seberg (/ˈsiːbɜːrg/; [ʒin sebɛʁɡ]; November 13, 1938 – August 30, 1979) was an American actress.
+She is considered an icon of the French New Wave as a result of her performance in Jean-Luc Godard's 1960 film Breathless.

-Seberg appeared in 34 films in Hollywood and in Europe, including Saint Joan, Bonjour Tristesse, Lilith, The Mouse That Roared, Breathless, Moment to Moment, A Fine Madness, Paint Your Wagon, Airport, Macho Callahan, and Gang War in Naples.
+Seberg appeared in 34 films in the United States and Europe, including Saint Joan, Bonjour Tristesse, Lilith, The Mouse That Roared, Breathless, Moment to Moment, A Fine Madness, Paint Your Wagon, Airport, Macho Callahan, and Gang War in Naples.
 Seberg was among the best-known targets of the FBI's COINTELPRO project.
 Her targeting was in retaliation for her support of the Black Panther Party, a smear directly ordered by J. Edgar Hoover.

-Seberg died at the age of 40 in Paris, with police ruling her death a probable suicide.
-Romain Gary, Seberg's second husband, called a press conference shortly after her death at which he blamed the FBI's campaign against Seberg for her death.
-Gary mentioned the FBI-planted false rumors with American media outlets claiming that her 1970 pregnancy was a Black Panther's child, and said that the trauma had resulted in the child's miscarriage.
-Gary stated that Seberg had attempted suicide on numerous anniversaries of the child's death, August 25.
+Seberg died at the age of 40 in Paris, the French police ruling her death a probable suicide.
+Seberg's second ex-husband, Romain Gary, called a press conference shortly after her body was found, at which he blamed the FBI's campaign against Seberg for her mental demise.
+Gary mentioned how the FBI had planted false rumors in the media that Seberg's pregnancy by Carlos Navarra in 1970 was by a Black Panther, and how the trauma had resulted in her overdosing on sleeping pills while pregnant.
+Gary stated that Seberg had attempted suicide on numerous anniversaries of the infant's death, August 25.
+At the time of her death, Seberg was separated—though not divorced—from third husband Dennis Berry.

 Early life

 Seberg was born in Marshalltown, Iowa, the daughter of Dorothy Arline (née Benson), a substitute teacher, and Edward Waldemar Seberg, a pharmacist.
 Her family was Lutheran and of Swedish, English, and German ancestry.
+Seberg had a sister, Mary-Ann, and two brothers, Kurt and David, the younger of whom was killed in a car accident at the age of 18 in 1968.

-Her paternal grandfather, Edward Carlson, arrived in the U.S. in 1882 and observed, "there are too many Carlsons in the New World."
+Her paternal grandfather, Edward Carlson, arrived in the U.S. in 1882 and observed, "There are too many Carlsons in the New World."
 He changed the family surname to Seberg in memory of the water and mountains of Sweden.
-Seberg had a sister, Mary-Ann, and two brothers, Kurt and David, the younger of whom was killed in a car accident at the age of 18 in 1968.

-In Marshalltown, Seberg babysat Mary Supinger, some eight years her junior, who became stage and film actress Mary Beth Hurt.
-After high school, Seberg enrolled at the University of Iowa to study dramatic arts, but took up filmmaking instead.
+In Marshalltown, Seberg babysat Mary Supinger, some eight years her junior, who became the stage and film actress Mary Beth Hurt.
+After she graduated from Marshalltown High School, Seberg enrolled at the University of Iowa to study dramatic arts but took up filmmaking instead.